 If you go, you have to pay a visit to La Fontana del Porcellino (The Porcelain Fountain).
 Legend says that it brings good luck and the coins rubbed on the snout of the boar have ensured it’s the only part of the statue that’s still shiny and burnished.
 How will the luck serve you?

 Michelangelo’s sculpture of David, that can be seen in the street in the Plaza de la Señoria is a replica.
 To see the original you have to go to la Galería de la Academia de Florencia (the Florentine Academia Gallery).
 Michelangelo carved his famous David into a slab of marble, which had been previously disposed of.

-Every year on the 8th September the terrace of the cathedral of Santa Maria del Fiore opens to the public, to commemorate the laying of its foundation stone.
+Another one of the facts about Florence – Every year on the 8th September the terrace of the cathedral of Santa Maria del Fiore opens to the public, to commemorate the laying of its foundation stone.
 On this day it’s free to pass through here and you can enjoy impressive panoramic views of Florence from a height of more than 30m.